Expert interview: Well-sourced is half won – This is how you prepare yourself in a crisis!

 The interview

-Schimmel: „I think one must first distinguish between genuine private label retailers and products and pseudo-private labels.
+Schimmel: “I think it is important to first distinguish between genuine private label sellers and products and pseudo-private labels.
 The former sell a product that has truly been developed, designed, and produced specifically for them.
 The latter sell a standard product in the standard version and have the manufacturer place their logo on it so that they have their own listing on Amazon.

 The former indeed have a hard time if their product cannot currently be delivered by the supplier.
 Because finding an alternative source and developing a follow-up product is time-consuming – and by then, the normal supplier will most likely be able to deliver again.